motif-project/docs/App-Register.md

 ### 4. Update App Metadata

-Once the app is registered, you can update the app's metadata URI by calling the `updateAppMetadataURI` function from the BitDSMRegistry contract.
-It is recommended as the Metadata is displayed on the BitDSM UI.
+Once the app is registered, you can update the app's metadata URI by calling the `updateAppMetadataURI` function from the `AppRegistry` contract.
+It is mandatory for the Metadata to be displayed on the BitDSM dashboard on Holesky Testnet.

 First you need upload the metadata.json file to IPFS and get the URI.
+The format for creating the JSON is provided below.

 Metadata JSON file example:
 ```json